 Our Verdict

-The Blue Buffalo True Solutions dry product range is made up of five recipes which all receive 5 stars.
+The Blue Buffalo True Solutions dry product range is made up of five recipes which each receive the Cat Food Advisor rating, 5 stars.

 Pros